anrokk/WebScraper/README.md

 A web scraper created in the Advanced Python course in TalTech.
 This project uses Scrapy to extract product data from an Estonian e-commerce store and stores it in an SQLite database.
 A Flask-based web application allows users to query and display the data.

+The products.json file is also in the repository.
+Please delete it before going through the setup procedure

 ## Setup

 1. Install scrapy (if not already installed):